pyxelr/pawelcislo.com/src/content/docs/posts/2020-07-10-optimising-our-learning-retention-rate-with-srs-anki.md

 - [ShortcutFoo](https://www.shortcutfoo.com/) ← fun way to memorise shortcuts and commands
 - [Tinycards](https://tinycards.duolingo.com/) ← flashcard app from the creators of Duolingo.

 Maybe the nature of flashcards still doesn't suit you?
 Well, then I hope that finding something inside [my list of recommendations](https://pawelcislo.com/recommendations/#ftoc-heading-44) will satisfy you.
-Alternatively, you might apply spaced repetition in an old-school way while using pen and paper in The Leitner Box methodology\[ref\]Wikipedia (2020) 'Leitner System'. \[10 July 2020\] available from <[https://en.wikipedia.org/wiki/Leitner\_system](https://en.wikipedia.org/wiki/Leitner_system)\>\[/ref\]:
+Alternatively, you might apply spaced repetition in an old-school way while using pen and paper in The Leitner Box methodology[^7]:

 <iframe
   width="560"